Today, we’re going to take some time to discuss MLM Debt.

-Furthermore, starting a new business of any type is normally quite expensive.
+Furthermore, starting a new business of any type is typically quite expensive.

 According to the U.S. Small Business Administration, most micro-businesses cost around $3,000, while most home-based franchises cost $2,000 to $5,000 to start.
 While every type of business has its own financing needs, experts have some tips to help you figure out how much cash you’ll require. ~ Source: BusinessNewsDaily.com

-Drive around your city or town and look at all the closed down stores, restaurants and strip malls.
+Do me a favor.
+Drive around your city or town and look at all the closed down stores, restaurants, and strip malls.
 Do you think those entrepreneurs lost money and went into debt?
 Heck to the yeah!
 Many of them spent $10,000 to $100,000 or more just to open their business.
+Plus, they spent substantially more to keep their business operating each month.
 Is anyone calling their business or industry a scam?
 Nope.
 And if you purchased a franchise, you could EASILY spend six or seven figures just to get started.

 As I see it, network marketing offers a low cost way to start a business for the average person.
 With most network marketing companies, you can join for $300 or less.
-This means you have very little financial risk.
+This means you have minimal financial risk.

 Why Some MLM Reps Go in Debt

-Your expenses here should be minimal, no more than a couple of hundred dollars per month, including your product purchase.
-If you aren’t making that much money in your business, you are honestly doing something wrong.
-Just by servicing a few retail customers, you should be able to earn enough commissions to cover your product purchases and business expenses.
+Your business expenses here should be minimal, no more than a few hundred dollars per month, including your product purchase.
+If you aren’t making that much money in your business, you are honestly doing something wrong (or not putting in the work).
+Just by servicing a few retail customers, you should earn enough commissions to cover your product purchases and business expenses.